GoldDominik893/libremonkey/README.md

 ### Use LibreMonkey to make Forms without spyware

+> [!CAUTION]
-It is strongly not reccommended to deploy this software for production as there may be SQL injection vulnerabilities and there may also be a few other security vulnerabilities such as editing the fields in a form when you are not even logged in.
+> It is strongly not reccommended to deploy this software for production as there may be SQL injection vulnerabilities and there may also be a few other security vulnerabilities such as editing the fields in a form when you are not even logged in.

 ## Features